 Long-distance hiking trails can be completed in several days.
 Some of them require several weeks of walking.
 They often allow you to cross exceptional natural regions and discover fabulous landscapes.
 But their difficulty is among the highest in the world.

 Before going, it is necessary to approach this type of trail with caution!
-While adult hikers need to be physically prepared to walk every day, a teenager will necessarily have the same needs.
+While adult hikers must be physically prepared for daily walking, teenagers will inevitably have similar requirements.

 During active life, you don’t necessarily have the time or the energy to finally start hiking.
 Retirement on the other hand is the perfect opportunity to get started at your own pace!